learn-co-curriculum/dsc-regression-boston-lab/README.md

 ```

-### Create histograms for all variables in the dataset and comment on their shape (uniform or not ?)
+### Create histograms for all variables in the dataset and comment on their shape (uniform or not?)

 ```python